Mhdaw/All-chat/README.md

 ### 2. Image Generation and Vision Capabilities
 - **Stable Diffusion and Flux Models:** Create stunning, high-quality visuals using advanced text-to-image models.
 These models allow for highly creative and detailed outputs based on user prompts.
-- **Pixtral:** Engage in visual conversations with Pixtral, a chat system that combines conversational AI with image generation.
+- **Pixtral:** Engage in visual conversations with Pixtral, a chat system that combines conversational AI with image understanding.
 This feature is particularly suited for artists, designers, and educators.
 - **Llama 3.2 Vision Models:** Incorporate advanced vision models for understanding and responding to image-based queries, enabling deeper interactions with visual data.

 ### 3. Web Search & Retrieval-Augmented Generation (RAG)